 “I think people were immediately affected, confused, wondering why a specific event was commemorated,” Kaufman said.
 “There’s all this history and a year’s worth since the event which is what people were talking about.
 The students were confused; shocked why the announcement was so specific to that one event,” she said.

-These feelings led a small group of students from the Restorative Justice Action Team, with the staff advisor, Kaufman, to request a meeting with Inbal to express their concerns about the statement, which was held on Oct.
+These feelings led a small group of students from the Restorative Justice Action Team (RJAT) to request a meeting with Inbal to express their concerns about the statement.
+The meeting was held on Oct.
 23.

 Sophomore Laiba Azhar, who also attended the meeting, disagreed.